mnieber/dodo-commands/doc/projects.rst

     source ~/projects/FooBar/dodo_commands/env/bin/activate

-This has the effect that running ``dodo`` will now find the project-specific dodo script, rather than the "system" dodo script.
-You can now run commands against the activated project with:
+Running ``dodo`` will now find the project-specific dodo script, rather than the "system" one.
+You can run commands against the activated project with:

 .. code-block:: bash